robertfmurdock/robertfmurdock.github.io/_posts/2023-08-04-kotlin-retro.md

 ---

-Thanks to [Kevin Luo](https://www.linkedin.com/in/kevinluo117/) helping read through this piece and fix some confusing bits.
+Thanks to [Kevin Luo](https://www.linkedin.com/in/kevinluo117/) for helping with fixing some confusing bits in this piece.

 ---